 Despite the prevailing notion that Earth is losing all its trees, a study published in Nature found that the overall percentage of trees on the planet has actually increased over a 35-year period by 7 percent.

 Researchers determined this by collecting and analyzed satellite images to monitor the changes in both tall vegetation, like trees, short vegetation and bare ground.
 Between 1982 and 2016, trees grew to cover more of the Earth than before 1982, some 864,869 square miles (2.24 million square kilometers), or about three times the size of Texas.
+Their work was published in August 2018.

 While is this is good news on one level — more trees! — it's bad news in other ways.
-While the amount of tree cover may have increased, we have still lost a significant amount of tropical tree cover over that same period.
+While the amount of tree cover may have increased, we have lost a significant amount of tropical tree cover over that same period.
 The overall growth offsets the loss, but it's still a loss from a key environmental area.

 "It's important to understand that the trees we're gaining are not in rainforests" said Matt Hansen, a University of Maryland professor of geographical sciences and a co-author of the study, said in a statement.
 "While we saw an increase in tree cover in higher altitudes outside of the tropics, tropical deforestation continues and so do the harmful carbon emissions that result from it."